bgbraido/github-training/README.md

 # github-training

-Github Actions training, this file was changed.
+Github Actions training, here you can learn full functionalities for Github Actions.